Johnihb/simple-voice-ai/README.md

 ```

 > ⚠️ **Security Note**: Never commit your API key to version control.
 The `.env` file should be in your `.gitignore`.
+> ⚠️ ** since this is sample project i have directly integrated api key on gemini.js file which is not recommonded create `.env` file and import from there.
 ### Run Development Server

 ```bash